We are searching for

 6 Biggest Problems with Electric Cars

 Electric cars solve many problems: they can improve fuel efficiency, lower emission rates, and allow you to power up your car at home (instead of visiting a gas station.)
-But, like any burgeoning technology, they have their share of issues.
-Here are six of the biggest problems facing electric car owners.
+But, like any burgeoning technology, there some big issues with electric cars.
+These issues range from high repair costs and limited charging infrastructure to battery degradation and range anxiety.
+Here are 7 of the biggest problems facing electric car owners today.

 Issue #1: Battery Problems

-One problem EVs have to deal with is issues with their batteries.
+One problem electric cars face with is issues with their batteries.
 The rechargeable lithium-ion battery, standard in many electric vehicles, has the potential to combust.
 Thermal runaway can cause overheating, which causes the cells within the batteries to become compromised.
 Once the cells fail, there can be a chain reaction, causing a fire.
 A recent example of this came during Hurricane Ian.
 According to Fortune Magazine, saltwater damage led to numerous EV vehicles catching fire.
 Cars that had been submerged formed salt bridges within their battery packs, causing short circuits and ignition problems.
 If you live in an area with frequent weather-related disasters, an EV may not be the wisest choice for transportation.

 Issue #2: Limited Charging Stations

 While we have more EV charging stations than ever, there are still far more traditional gas stations.
 According to U.S. News, there are nearly 8,000 EV non-networked charging stations in the U.S. with 15,000 charging ports, while there are an estimated 145,000 gas stations in the country.
 In addition to limited availability, there is a lack of compatibility.
-All chargers don't work with all EVs, and you'll need an adapter if you plan to mix manufacturers.
-For example, If you have a Tesla supercharger and want to charge a non-Tesla vehicle, you'll need a TPC-to-CCS1 adaptor.
+The problem with electric cars is that not all chargers are compatible with all EVs, and you'll need an adapter if you plan to mix manufacturers.
+For example, if you have a Tesla supercharger and want to charge a non-Tesla vehicle, you'll need a TPC-to-CCS1 adaptor.

 Issue #4: Faulty Hardware

-Another common complaint EV drivers had, specifically with first-gen models, was with the internal hardware.
+Another problem with electric cars that drivers had, specifically with first-gen models, was with the internal hardware.
 In-car electronic systems like temperature sensors and display screens would sometimes malfunction, leading to operational difficulties.
 Climate systems would also struggle to function, meaning that drivers couldn't control the heating and cooling inside of their cars.
-These issues were not present across all EVs, just with some specific brands.
+These EV issues were not present across all models, just with some specific brands.
 Still, you'll want to ensure you get a vehicle history report before buying any car to ensure there are no issues the seller isn't informing you about.

 Issue #5: Electricity Sourcing